XPath Contains: Text, Following Sibling & Ancestor in Selenium

 What is XPath Contains?

-XPath contains is a function within Xpath expression which is used to search for the web elements that contain a particular text.
+XPath contains is a function within an XPath expression, which is used to search for the web elements that contain a particular text.
 We can extract all the elements that match the given text value using the XPath contains() function throughout the webpage.
-Contains in XPath has ability to find the element with partial text.
+Contains in XPath has the ability to find the element with partial text.

 Example – contains text